AdobeDocs/commerce-frontend-core/src/pages/guide/themes/apply-storefront.md

 ## Troubleshooting (if the changes do not get applied)

 If the changes you configure in the Admin are not applied after you clear the cache and reload the page, delete all files in the `pub/static/frontend` and `var/view_preprocessed` directories, then reload the pages.
 You can delete the files manually or run the `grunt clean:<theme_name>` command in CLI.
-For details about using Grunt in Magento see [Installing and configuring Grunt]({{ page.baseurl }}/frontend-dev-guide/css-topics/css_debug.html#prerequisites).
+See [Installing and configuring Grunt](../tools/grunt.md).